indraai/TheGame93/README.md

 [Socials](doc/socials.md) - A social is the easiest command to add to the game thanks to the social editor; aedit.

-[SYSERR](doc/syserr.md) - A list of SYSERR messages and a description of what can cause each problem and how to solve it.
+[SYSERR](doc/syserr.md) -  SYSERR messages and a description of what can cause each problem and how to solve it.
 An excellent guide for troubleshooting and area debugging.

 -